mozilla/shield-studies-addon-utils/README.md

 3. Disable also uninstalls (and cleans up)

 4. Undoubtedly, there are others.
 It scratches my itch.
-I have built a lot of things in the past.
+I have built a lot of things in the past, and this seems to be a superset of most of them.

+[simple-example]: ./examples/simple
+[complex-example]: ./examples/complex